Friday, 20 May 2016

 Route 66 Effected Many Small Towns

-Last year, when I travelled down Route 66 there were several areas that I chose to past by mostly because their locations were further afield from The Mother Road than I wanted to venture at that time.
-If the truth be known there are so many areas in and around R66 that have been devastated by its demise, an entire career could be made just documenting those areas.
+Last year, when I traveled Route 66, there were several areas I skipped—mostly because they were too far off the Mother Road for the time I had.
+The truth is, so many towns in and around Route 66 have been devastated by its demise that someone could make an entire career just documenting them.

-This time I was determined to search out and record some of the less glamorous places that felt the full brunt of Route 66 being decommissioned.
-The route was established November 11, 1926, and fully decommissioned on June 27, 1985, though the demise of many of the towns started years prior as the road was slowly replaced by the interstate.
+This time, I set out to find and record some of the less glamorous places—the ones that felt the full brunt of Route 66’s decommissioning.
+The road was established on November 11, 1926, and officially decommissioned on June 27, 1985, though many towns started fading long before as the interstate slowly took over.

 This is what the GPS called a "country road".
 Passable, but just.